Ruth Ellis: Execution

 The Bishop of Stepney, Joost de Blank, visited Ellis prior to her execution.
-Just before 9:00 am on 13 July, the hangman Albert Pierrepoint and his assistant entered her cell and took her to the adjacent execution room where she was hanged.
-There was a momentary delay, due to a hoax call being made to the prison.
-The hoaxer claimed to be the private secretary to Lloyd George, and that there had been a stay of execution.
-Prison governor Charity Taylor spent six minutes calling the Home Office, to confirm it as a hoax.
-As a result Ellis was executed at 9:01 am instead of planned 9 am.
+Just before 9:00 am on 13 July, the hangman Albert Pierrepoint and his assistant entered her cell and took her to the adjacent execution room, where she was hanged.
+There was a momentary delay caused by a hoax call to the prison.
+The caller claimed to be the private secretary to Lloyd George and said there had been a stay of execution.
+Prison governor Charity Taylor spent six minutes telephoning the Home Office to confirm it as a hoax.
+As a result, Ellis was executed at 9:01 am instead of the planned 9 am.
 Like the murder weapon, the noose is now in the Metropolitan Police Crime Museum.
 As was customary in British executions, Ellis was buried in an unmarked grave within the walls of Holloway Prison.

-In the early 1970s, the remains of executed women at Holloway were exhumed for reburial elsewhere; in Ellis's case, directed by her son and next of kin, Andy, her remains were reburied in the churchyard of St Mary's Church in Amersham, Buckinghamshire, some 3 mi from where Blakely was buried.
+In the early 1970s, the remains of executed women at Holloway were exhumed for reburial elsewhere.
+In Ellis's case, directed by her son and next of kin, Andy, her remains were reburied in the churchyard of St Mary's Church in Amersham, Buckinghamshire, some 3 mi from where Blakely was buried.
 Her headstone was inscribed, "Ruth Hornby 1926–1955."